 Congratulations!
 You just changed your password in WordPress using phpMyAdmin.
 It was not that hard, right?

-How to change WordPress password in popular hosting providers
+How to change the WordPress password in popular hosting providers

-1) How to change WordPress password in Bluehost
+1) How to change the WordPress password in Bluehost

 If you have a Bluehost Web hosting, you can use phpMyAdmin to change the user password in WordPress.

-Then go to the databases group of icons, and click on phpMyAdmin.
+Then go to the database group of icons, and click on phpMyAdmin.
 The login screen will appear again, but do not worry.
-Login with your cpanel username and password.
+Log in with your cPanel username and password.
 Then follow the instructions above.

 If your hosting provider is SiteGround, changing your password in WordPress will not be so difficult.
 You do not need to use phpMyAdmin and change your database because you can do it using the WordPress Admin Tools available from the panel.